Cornell-MAE-UG/fa25-portfolio-FindleyHartzell/_projects/2210 Intro to a Thermodynamic Device.md

 - Entropy generation increases
 - The outlet temperature may decrease further, depending on fluid properties

-This demonstrates how operating conditions influence thermodynamic behavior even in a simple device.
+This demonstrates how operating conditions influence thermodynamic behavior even in a simple device like a throttle.

 ---

 ## 7. Conclusion

-A generic throttling device is one of the simplest thermodynamic components, yet it clearly demonstrates core concepts from thermodynamics.
+A throttling device is one of the simplest thermodynamic components, yet it demonstrates many core concepts from thermodynamics.
 By applying mass, energy, and entropy balances to a single device, the physical meaning of an isenthalpic and irreversible process becomes clear.
 This makes the throttling device an ideal example for connecting thermodynamic theory to real engineering hardware.